-You are planning your Euro tour and you want to visit several countries?
-You want to avoid expensive flights?
-You are a bit lost for the organization?
+Are you planning your Euro tour and wanting to visit several countries?
+Do you want to avoid expensive flights?
+Are you a little bit lost in the organization?

 This post is for you!

 To discover Europe, we have tried the Interrail Global Pass which allows to use trains and ferries in all Europe.
 Actually, there are two different pass, the Interrail pass and the Eurail pass.
 If you are a Europeen citizen or you have a residence in Europe, you can buy the Interrail pass.
 For international travelers, you can take the Eurail pass.
 In this post, I’ll talk more about the Interrail pass because that’s the one we have taken, as we are living in France.
 But the other pass is working the same way.
 Let’s talk about our experience!

 The Global Pass: (is working in 28 countries: France, Italy, Greece, Germany, Belgium, Switzerland, Spain, Turkey, United Kingdom, Ireland, Netherland, Danemark, Slovenia, Lettonia… ).
 This Interrail global pass is the most popular option and that’s the one we used.
 I’ll explain later how the other pass is working.
 With this pass you can take a train unlimited amount of times almost anywhere in Europe.
 If you don’t have much time to travel you can go for 5 days traveling within 10 days travel pass.
 For exemple, during your 10 days of Euro trip, you can use the trains during 5 times.
 If you want to make the most out of it, you can get 1, 2 or 3 continuous months.